 - A walk provides vital mental stimulation for your dog so that he doesn’t become bored.

-- It allows the opportunity for your dog to meet other dogs and people, and gain essential social skills.
+- It allows your dog to meet other dogs and people and gain essential social skills.

-Puppies, senior dogs and some of the very small dog breeds need less exercise but will need to go outdoors more frequently to urinate and defecate; puppies while they are house-training of course, and seniors when they begin to lose a little control over their bodily functions.
-When a puppy is very young too much exercise can overtire him or potentially damage his growing joints so he will only need five minutes twice a day to start with, increasing by an extra five minutes per month of age, until he is fully grown.
+Puppies, senior dogs and some very small dog breeds need less exercise but will need to go outdoors more frequently to urinate and defecate; puppies.
+At the same time, they are house-training, of course, and seniors when they begin to lose a little control over their bodily functions.
+When a puppy is a very young, too much exercise can overtire him or potentially damage his growing joints, so he will only need five minutes twice a day to start with, increasing by an extra five minutes per month of age until he is fully grown.
 Your senior dog will go the other way, needing much less if he suffers from old-age complaints like arthritis.
-But in both cases, it’s still important to get them out in the fresh air daily.
+But in both cases, getting them out in the fresh air is still important.

-What is important to remember is this: your dog can’t walk himself so you have to do this for and with him, every day.
+What is important to remember is this: your dog can’t walk himself, so you have to do this for and with him every day.
 If you’re struggling, from either poor mobility or lack of time, as you may have had a long day at work and the last thing you want to do is go out again, I’m always here to take care of your London dog walking needs.
 Just think of the benefits of all that lovely fresh air and exercise will do for your dog.
 Please check out my services.